Olympus PEN-F vs Sony HX99

 It is notable that the PEN-F has a hotshoe, while the HX99 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the PEN-F and the HX99 are recent models that are part of the current product line-up of Sony.
+The HX99 is a recent model that features in the current product line-up of Sony.
 In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Sony HX99 Manual.